-The Sussex Spaniel is well known for its luscious coat.
-This same hair is also known for getting matted quite quickly, so most owners of this breed will brush it at least every other day.
+The Sussex Spaniel is well known for its luscious abundant coat.
+This is a distinctive feature of the breed.
+This same hair is also known for getting matted quite quickly, so they need daily brushing.

 While it needs regular brushing, this spaniel does not tend to get too dirty.
 Owners will typically just bathe them as they feel necessary, as well as after any swimming.